 - The objective is to hear the noise floor and what you need to fix to stop noise getting in.
 You also want to hear sound reflections around the room and listen to the reverb tail with the claps.

-You should do this in multiple places around your house until you find the perfect spot for your home studio.
+You should do this in multiple places around your house until you find the perfect spot for your DIY voice over studio.
 Recording the noise floor will tell you how quiet the area is.
-If you have tried this test in two parts of your house and one is quiet and the other has the sound of the main road outside, then simply pick the quieter one.
+If you have tried this test in two parts of your house and one is quiet and the other has the sound of a main road outside, then simply pick the quieter one.

 The next step is to see how you sound when you’re actually speaking.
 How much reverb and echo do you get off the walls?
 How much does the sound reflect?

 Finally, the clap test allows you to identify the entire room and where the sound reflections are the worst.

 After doing this test, you can pick the best spot in your house and start building a home studio!

 Step 2: How To Soundproof A Room For Recording